ghnoob/Tk-Password-Generator/README.md

  This is my first project.
 Made it on windows.
 I didn't try it on Linux (yet).

 ## The passwords
- The random passwords are generated with the secrets module, and can be copied to the clipboard or saved as .txt files.
+ The random passwords are generated with the python `secrets` module, and can be copied to the clipboard.
  The passwords lenght can be 1-50 characters long.
 They can have uppercase and lowercase letters, digits, and symbols, depending on user choice.

-## Multi-language support
+## Multi-language support (WIP)
 The app supports both English (default) and Spanish.

-If the OS language is Spanish, the app uses the Spanish language files.
-Else, it uses the English as default language.

 ## License
  Released under public domain.
 See `LICENSE.MD` for details